fshepherd13/Matchett-et-al-2021/README.md

 snakemake --cores 8 --profile ./my_profiles/spike_only
 ```

-## Results
+# Results
-To visualize results, drag and drop the auspice files created by pipeline (found in this repo in `./auspice/spike_global_genbank.json` and `./auspice/n_global_genbank.json` into [auspice.us](auspice.us).
+To visualize full results, drag and drop the auspice files created by pipeline (found in this repo in `./auspice/spike_global_genbank.json` and `./auspice/n_global_genbank.json` into [auspice.us](auspice.us).
 The phylogeny can be viewed interactively.
 Data for further downstream analysis of mutation frequencies in spike versus n was done by downloading the diversity panel data from auspice.

+## Diversity panel data
+Diversity panel data can be viewed in several ways in auspice, including per site entropy for amino acids or nucleotides, and mutational events for AA and NTs.
+Events refer to the number of nodes in the phylogenetic tree that undergo a change at a given gene or protein position.
+Entropy refers to the diversity of AA or NT identities at a site in the dataset as a whole.
+CSV-formatted data was downloaded from auspice and visualized with R for publication.
+See the data and R code under `./diversity_panel_data`.

+## Per site amino acid changes
+Masked amino acid alignments in fasta format that are created as part of this Nextstrain build were downloaded into Geneious.
+The fasta files are excluded from this repo due to size limitations, but can be provided upon request.
+To calculate average mutations per site, and average mutations per strain, the alignments were modified into a .csv file format with the strain name in column 1 and a concatenated amino acid sequence in column 2.
+Calculations were performed using the r script in `./diversity_calculations/`